What To Wear For Headshots Business: Essential Tips for Success

 Should I hire a professional makeup artist for my corporate headshot?

 Most executives don’t need a professional styling consultation beyond our standard wardrobe guidance.
+However, for those seeking expert guidance in selecting outfits and accessories for their headshot session, a personal styling consultation is available.
 Professional makeup artist services add value for C-suite executives doing major brand campaigns or high-profile media appearances, but standard corporate headshots work fine with minimal makeup.
 Focus your budget on professional photography and retouching rather than extensive styling for typical business headshot needs.

 What if my company has specific brand colors I need to incorporate?